Bigkoo/Android-PickerView/README-en.md

 ### Notes（2017-7-10）
-* Note: when we start setting the time, we need to pay special attention
+- when we start setting the date, we need to pay special attention.

-* reason: the internal component of the month adds 1 processing and the end date is set to the last month's number of days
+- reason: the internal component of the Calendar adds 1 processing, which made the month's number of  count reduced one.

-* error usage case:
+- error usage case:

-StartDate.set (2013,1,1);
+>StartDate.set (2013,1,1);

-EndDate.set (2020,12,31);
+>EndDate.set (2020,12,31);

-* correct use case:
+- correct use case:

-StartDate.set (2013,0,1);
+>StartDate.set (2013,0,1);

-EndDate.set (2020,11,31);
+>EndDate.set (2020,11,31);
 </br>